rawadh92/rawadh92/README.md

 # Education & Achievements

 - 🎓 Student at the Institute of Artificial Intelligence
-- 🏆 Achievements in data analysis with Pandas
+- 🏆 Achievements in data analysis with Pandas, matplotlb, plotly and bokeh

 # Tools & Technologies